 President Christopher L. Eisgruber emailed the University community on July 6 about Princeton’s plans for the 2020-21 academic year.
 All information about the University’s plans, and how they may affect students, faculty, staff and campus visitors, is available on the new website fall2020.princeton.edu.
 Please check fall2020.princeton.edu for more details and answers to frequently asked questions about the upcoming academic year.

 Princeton’s University Health Services will provide regular updates on cases that they are aware of on the main page of this website (see Latest Updates section).

-Students, faculty and staff to notify University Health Services of all COVID-19 tests by any health care provider in any jurisdiction.
-Students, faculty and staff – both on and off campus – must immediately notify UHS by emailing email@example.com if they are tested for coronavirus by any health care provider in any jurisdiction.
+Students, faculty, staff, researchers and postdocs should notify University Health Services of all COVID-19 tests by any health care provider in any jurisdiction.
+Please notify UHS by emailing email@example.com if they are tested for coronavirus by any health care provider in any jurisdiction.
 This notification will allow UHS to conduct additional contact tracing and determine if there was any potential exposure to other members of the campus community so that they can take appropriate next steps to mitigate further spread of the virus.

-For updated state information, visit the New Jersey Department of Health's website.
+For updated information about COVID-19 cases in New Jersey, visit the New Jersey Department of Health’s website.

 Will classes be canceled?

 To facilitate social distancing, all lectures, seminars and precepts moved to virtual instruction on March 23 through the end of spring 2020.
 The spring semester has now concluded and there are no University classes scheduled for the summer.
 Information about the undergraduate teaching program and plans for the fall 2020 semester will be announced in early July.

 Will University-sponsored travel be canceled because of coronavirus?